-- Communications: Candidates and students should be able to speak intelligibly, to hear sufficiently, and to observe patients closely in order to elicit and transmit information, describe changes in mood, activity, and posture, and perceive non-verbal communications.
-The candidate must be able to communicate effectively and sensitively with patients including not only speech, but reading and writing.
+2. Communications: Candidates and students should be able to communicate intelligibly, and to observe patients closely in order to elicit and transmit information, describe changes in mood, activity, and posture, and perceive non-verbal communications.
+The candidate must be able to communicate effectively and sensitively with patients.
 Communication in oral and written form with the health care team must be effective and efficient.

-- Motor: Candidates and students should have sufficient motor function to elicit information from patients by palpation, auscultation and percussion, as well as carry out diagnostic maneuvers.
+3. Motor: Candidates and students should have sufficient motor function to elicit information from patients by palpation, auscultation (with or without accommodation) and percussion, as well as carry out diagnostic maneuvers.
 A candidate should have motor function sufficient to execute movements reasonably required to provide general care and emergency treatment to patients.
 Such skills require coordination of gross and fine muscular movements, equilibrium, and sensation.

-- Intellectual - Conceptual, Integrative, and Quantitative Abilities: Problem solving is a critical skill demanded of P.A. s and this requires all these abilities.
-Candidates and students must also be able to comprehend three dimensional relationships and the spatial relationships of structures.
+4. Intellectual - Conceptual, Integrative, and Quantitative Abilities: Problem solving is a critical skill demanded of P.A. s and this requires all these abilities.
+Candidates and students must also be able to comprehend three-dimensional relationships and the spatial relationships of structures.

 The practice of medicine requires physician assistant candidates and students be able to develop mature, sensitive, and effective relationships with patients and colleagues.
 To provide high quality patient care, physician assistant candidates and students must possess characteristics of adaptability, flexibility, and be able to function in the face of uncertainty.
 The healthcare environment requires candidates and students be able to tolerate physical and emotional stress and continue to function effectively and efficiently.
 He/she must have a high level of compassion for others, motivation to serve, integrity, and a consciousness of social values.
 Candidates and students must possess sufficient interpersonal skills to interact positively with people from all levels of society, all ethnic backgrounds, and all belief systems.